Brace yourself for the recipe to success in designing an amazing food website with our top 5 picks!

 Long gone are the days when foodies had to make do with PDF’s of menus and images of food in bad lighting.

-Contemporary food websites make use of a great interface design, beautiful photography, easy interface, brilliant colors, appealing fonts, quality content and often a magic ingredient – to entice you.
+Contemporary food brand websites make use of a great user interface design, beautiful photography, easy interface, brilliant colors, appealing fonts, quality content and often a magic ingredient – to entice you.

 Here are 5 vital ingredients to create a great food website:

 1. Enticing photography